rebasemedia/Policy/README.md

 ## Policy

-The repository contains the policies, terms and conditions, and other important information regarding the services provided by rebase media.
+The repository contains the policies, terms and conditions, and other important information regarding the services provided by **rebase media**.

 #### Do's